tocttou/hacker-blog/_posts/2020-7-14-What-I-Want-To-Do-With-My-Life.md

 ---
 Sometimes, people ask me what I want to do with my life.
 Usually, I say something like "I dunno, currently deciding between industry and grad school."
 This answer is not technically false, but it is not the whole truth either.

-The primary deception in the usual answer I give is that it doesn't actually answer the question - "becoming a software engineer" or "getting a PhD" are goals that I only care about in relation to other goals.
+The first deception is that my answer doesn't answer the question - "becoming a software engineer" or "getting a PhD" are goals that I only care about in relation to other goals.
 It's important to remember that the things you want are distinct from the actions you take to get what you want.
-You take actions because they have consequences; if the consequences chance, then the action might no longer be valuable.
+You take actions because they have consequences; if the consequences change, then the action might no longer be valuable.

 The second deception is that I do know, and have known, what I want to do with my life for a while.
 I don't know with certainty, but I have good guesses; I cannot paint you a detailed picture of my utopia, but I can point to some things and say "probably close to this" and other things and say "probably not that".